jhu8480/readme-generator/files/readme.md

 This is a readme generator

 ## Installation
-Run 'npm install' to install dependencies
+run 'npm install'

 ## Usage
-N/A
+run 'npm run start'

 ## Contributing
-Fork and contribute
+fork and contribute

 ## Questions
 Where are my projects stored?